 Open Source Software Vs Proprietary Software

-Propriety software refers to software for which the source code is only accessible to those who created it.
+Proprietary software refers to applications for which the source code is only accessible to those who created it.
 Thus, only the original author(s) has control over any updates or modifications.
 Outside players are barred from even viewing the code to protect the owners from copying and theft.
 To use proprietary software, users agree to a licensing agreement and typically pay a fee.
 The agreement legally binds the user to the owners’ terms and prevents the user from any actions the owners have not expressly permitted.

 History of Open Source Software